weeberific/IsekaiLoversList/index.md

 *Categories:* Ecchi, Harem, Comedy, Action, Fantasy

-*Description:* MC has to gain the trust and have sexytimes with each member of an oversized harem in order to produce ""Star Children"" to help them defeat an enemy in order to return home
+*Description:* MC has to gain the trust and have sexytimes with each member of an oversized harem in order to produce " Star Children" to help them defeat an enemy in order to return home

 *Comments:* Bounces between comedy, seriousness, action, ecchi, harem, and honestly just does a poor job of all of them, really not worth the watch